Health Assured large logo

 Health Assured recognises the importance of menopause awareness and support in the workplace.
 To highlight the importance of this, we’ve signed the Menopause Workplace Pledge.
 We’re committed to supporting our employees through this stage of their career, and we want to help other organisations provide this support too.

-Support your employees with menopause
+Support your employees with an EAP

-Our Employee Assistance Programme provides manager guidance on CBT for menopause and general wellbeing at work.
-We can help you create a safe, productive workspace that supports all employees.
+Our EAP service provides guidance and supports your employees with their mental health in the workplace and at home.
+We can help you create a safe, productive workspace that supports all.